 Peak Photography Experience

 Delivering the pictures is always an important moment.
 It’s the end of the photo experience and it should end on a high note.

-Maybe the pictures exceed the customer’s expectations, maybe the photos are delivered sooner than expected, perhaps the pictures are delivered in an easy-to-use format and in a nice package, or anything else that might make the customer happy.
+Hopefully the pictures exceed the customer’s expectations.
+Maybe the photos are delivered sooner than expected.
+Perhaps the pictures are delivered in ready-to-use sizes and formats.
+There might be other factors to make a customer happy.

-A customer who has positive memories will more likely be a happy customer even if there were a few negative moments along the way.
+Positive memories are more likely to create a happy customer, even if there were a few negative moments along the way.
 It’s not the overall experience the customer remembers but rather memories of the peak moments and the end.

-This means that a photographer’s high price at the beginning of the photo experience won’t be as memorable to the customer if the photographer can make the rest of the experience a positive memory for the customer.
+A photographer’s high price at the beginning of the photo experience won’t be as memorable if the photographer can make the rest of the experience a positive memory for the customer.

-To rephrase it, there’s no reason for a photographer to be afraid of their prices because a high price can be counteracted with good customer service right to the end.
+There’s no reason for a photographer to be afraid of their higher price because that can be counteracted with good customer service right to the end.

+Peak Photography Experience